Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 In fact, an FTC official, speaking on background, says the agency is aggressively addressing the issue.
 In April, a rule on government or business impersonation went into effect.
 The agency also is continuing its efforts on voice clones designed to deceive and defraud victims.
 The agency has a business guidance blog that tracks many of these efforts.

-Several state and local laws address deepfakes and privacy, but there is no federal legislation or clear rules defining which agency takes the lead on enforcement.
-In early October, U.S. District Judge John A. Mendez granted a preliminary injunction blocking a California law against election-related deepfakes.
+Several state and local laws address deepfakes and privacy, but there is no federal legislation or clear rules that define which agency takes the lead on enforcement.
+In early October, US District Judge John A. Mendez granted a preliminary injunction blocking a California law against election-related deepfakes.
 Even though the judge acknowledged AI and deepfakes pose significant risks, California's law likely violated the First Amendment, Mendez said.
 Currently, 45 states plus the District of Columbia have laws prohibiting using deepfakes in elections.

 Privacy and Accountability Challenges

-There are few laws that protect non-celebrities or politicians from a deepfake violating their privacy.
-The laws are written so that they protect the celebrity's trademarked face, voice and mannerisms.
-This differs from a comic impersonating a celebrity for entertainment's sake where there is no intent to deceive the audience.
+Few laws protect non-celebrities or politicians from a deepfake violating their privacy.
+The laws are written so that they protect the celebrity's trademarked face, voice, and mannerisms.
+This differs from a comic impersonating a celebrity for entertainment's sake, where there is no intent to deceive the audience.
 However, if a deepfake does try to deceive the audience, that crosses the line of intent to deceive.

 While some states are looking at laws specifically focusing on the use of AI and deepfakes, the tool used for the fraud or deception is not significant, says Edward Lewis, CEO of CyXcel, a consulting firm specializing in cybersecurity law and risk management.
 Many corporate executives do not realize how easy deepfakes and other AI-generated content are to create and distribute.